odinuv/web/walkthrough-slim/backend-delete/index.md

 is asking about.
 To avoid this annoyance, you have to **redirect after POST**:

 {% highlight php %}
-{% include /walkthrough/backend-delete/delete-2.php %}
+{% include /walkthrough-slim/backend-delete/delete-3.php %}
 {% endhighlight %}

-In the above script, I added the line `header("Location: delete.php");`.
-This calls the PHP [`header()` function](http://php.net/manual/en/function.header.php) which sends a [HTTP header](todo).
+In the above script, I added the line `return $response->withHeader(...);`.
+This calls the internal PHP [`header()` function](http://php.net/manual/en/function.header.php) which sends a [HTTP header](todo).
 The [`Location` header](https://en.wikipedia.org/wiki/HTTP_location) is used to inform the browser that the page has moved (redirected) to a new location.
-In this case, the new location is the same as the old location (`delete.php`), but the browser still moves to the new address.
+In this case, the new location is the same as the old location (GET route called `deleteForm`), but the browser still moves to the new address.
 During this the POST data from the form is lost, because the HTTP GET method is used.
 This means that when the user actually sees the page, the browser will be looking at the second load of that page and it will know nothing about the submitted form.